DenisRyazantsev/yuv-image-jpeg-compression-issue/README.md

 ## How to Test

+The relevant test code is located under `app/src/androidTest`.
+To execute these tests, please follow these steps in Android Studio:

+- Navigate to the directory `app/src/androidTest`.
+- Right-click on the `androidTest` folder.
+- Select "Run 'All Tests'" from the context menu.

-Run the `AndroidTest` to reproduce the issue.
-The resulting JPEGs can be found on the device at the following path:
+The resulting JPEGs can be found on the device at the following path: `Pictures/TestDebug`.
-`Pictures/TestDebug`.
 Also, you can find these images in [jpegs](jpegs) folder in the project.